ArpitDoof/ArpitDoof/README.md

 <br/>

 I'm currently pursuing my **M.Tech in Computer Science and Engineering at IIT Bombay**.
-I'm interested in **Systems Programming, Low-Level C, Algorithms, and Software Engineering**, and I enjoy understanding how things work under the hood.
+I'm interested in ** Machine Learning, Probabilistic models, Systems Programming, Algorithms, and Software Engineering**, and I enjoy understanding how things work under the hood.

 ## 📱 Connect with me: